 We didn’t get into this because it was easy.
-God knows it wasn’t for the big bucks!
+And God knows it wasn’t for the big bucks!

 No, we work hard to make you look good.
 Heck, we don’t even know you yet and we’re picturing you in a larger office.
 So if your goal is to look good we’re on the same page;)

-But If you’ve come here looking to buy SEO or web design by the pound you’re barking up the wrong tree.
+If you’ve come here looking to buy SEO or web design by the pound you’re barking up the wrong tree.

-Don’t get me wrong.
-We don’t mind proving our worth to a new client with what I like to call a “starter engagement.”
+Don’t get me wrong, we don’t mind proving our worth to a new client with what I like to call a “starter engagement.”

 But if you think all you need is a single tactic, there are better places to shop for help.
 Craigslist, for starters.
 While you’re there grab yourself a back rub and a lightly stained couch, free for the hauling!

-But if you are looking for an agency to show you some marketing love, well NOW we’re talking.
+If you are looking for an agency to show you some marketing love, well NOW we’re talking.

 After all, the tactics will change.
 New channels are born by the day.
 Fancy new Martech platforms will promise to make everything “point and click” or “drag and drop.”
 Maybe even “drag and point” or “click and “drop.”

 Yes, we’ll have our ear to the ground, deciphering the rumblings of changing customer behavior to prepare for whatever comes next.